 Social media has taken the Internet by storm and it turned the usage patterns of Internet marketers and companies upside down.
-Just as business has changed, so have the buying habits of the consumers.
-People are associating themselves with certain brands, all the while their consumption patterns show a high degree of association with society.
+Just as business has changed, so have the buying habits of consumers.
+People are associating themselves with certain brands, and all the while their consumption patterns show a high degree of association with society.

 But the buying model is not the same for all groups of customers; different customers have different buying patterns, and every customer is unique.
 Consumers take lots of factors and information into consideration before buying.
-As a result, social media has become a source of opportunity for companies who keep customers engaged and fulfill their needs through their brands.
+As a result, social media has become a source of opportunity for companies that keep customers engaged and fulfill their needs through their brands.
 At the same time, companies that follow obsolete sales push strategies are facing major challenges for their online business.

 In fact, leveraging the Internet, digital marketing, and social media has become quintessential.
 Selling any consumer product only via a sales force seems ridiculous.
-So much so that selling via sales people alone has become an outdated and ineffective sales and marketing strategy if not supported by mobile applications, incorporating customer feedback and personalizing messages for consumers.
+So much so that selling via salespeople alone has become an outdated and ineffective sales and marketing strategy if not supported by mobile applications, incorporating customer feedback and personalizing messages for consumers.

 Here are the four best marketing strategies entrepreneurs need to incorporate when marketing their brands using social media and if they want to compete in the modern era of business